fenago/apache-cassandra-intellij/md_files/1_cassandra_with_cqlsh.md

 ## Restart Cassandra
-Let's stop and start cassandra so that *cassandra.yaml* can take effect.
-Double click `Stop Cassandra` to stop cassandra and the `Start Cassandra` to start cassandra.
+Let's start cassandra so that *cassandra.yaml* can take effect.
+Double click `Start Cassandra` to start cassandra.

+**Note:** click `Stop Cassandra` to stop cassandra if it's already running

 Verify cassandra is running by running following command in the terminal: